 The railway hereinbefore referred to and authorised by the Order was :- A railway 21 miles 6 furlongs and 9 chains or thereabouts in length wholly situate in the County of Lincoln commencing in the City of Lincoln near the "Spa" by a junction with the Market Rasen branch of the Great Central Railway and passing thence through the parishes of Monks Liberty in the City of Lincoln, Greetwell, Nettleham, Scothern, Dunholme, Welton, Hackthorn, Cold Hanworth, Spridlington, East Firsby, Saxby, Owmby, Normanby, Caenby, Glentham, Bishop Norton, Snitterby, Waddingham and Redbourne and terminating in the parish of Hibaldstow by a junction with the Great Central Railway at a point about 83 yards south west of the signal box at Scawby Station.

-The railway was to be constructed on a gauge of four feet eight and a half inches and the motive power was to be steam or such other motive power as the Board of Trade approved of.
+The North Lincolnshire Light Railway was to be constructed on a gauge of four feet eight and a half inches and the motive power was to be steam or such other motive power as the Board of Trade approved of.
 There were several pages of small print dealing with the erection of fences and the prevention of cattle and horses getting onto the railway line, they then went on to detail the price of transport.

 For the conveyance on the railway of small parcels not exceeding five hundred pounds in weight by passenger trains the Company may demand and take any charges not exceeding the following, (that is to say):